Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Abstract

 \section{Abstract}

-Social and political scientists often aim to discover and measure distinct biases from text data representations (embeddings).
-Innovative transformer-based language models produce contextually-aware token embeddings and have achieved state-of-the-art performance for a variety of natural language tasks, but have been shown to encode unwanted biases for downstream applications.
-In this paper, we evaluate the social biases encoded by transformers trained with the masked language modeling objective using proposed proxy functions within an iterative masking experiment to measure the quality of transformer models’ predictions, and assess the preference of MLMs towards disadvantaged and advantaged groups.
-We compare bias estimations with those produced by other evaluation methods using two benchmark datasets, finding relatively high religious and disability biases across considered MLMs and low gender bias in one dataset relative to the other.
-Our measures outperform others in their agreement with human annotators.
-We extend on previous work by evaluating social biases introduced after re-training an MLM under the masked language modeling objective (w.r.t. the model's pre-trained base), and find that proposed measures produce more accurate estimations of relative preference for biased sentences between transformers than others based on our methods.
+Transformer language models have achieved state-of-the-art performance for a variety of natural language tasks but have been shown to encode unwanted biases.
+We evaluate the social biases encoded by transformers trained with the masked language modeling objective using proposed proxy functions within an iterative masking experiment to measure the quality of transformer models’ predictions and assess the preference of MLMs towards disadvantaged and advantaged groups.
+We find all models encode concerning social biases.
+We compare bias estimations with those produced by other evaluation methods using benchmark datasets and assess their alignment with human annotated biases.
+We extend previous work by evaluating social biases introduced after retraining an MLM under the masked language modeling objective and find proposed measures produce more accurate and sensitive estimations of biases introduced by retraining MLMs based on relative preference for biased sentences between models, while other methods tend to underestimate biases after retraining on sentences biased towards disadvantaged groups.

 \textit{\textbf{Warning:} This paper contains explicit statements of biased stereotypes and may be upsetting.}